dong881/audio-processor/docs/core/async_processing.md

 This function executes the complete audio processing pipeline:
 1. Updates job status to "processing" and sets progress to 5%
-2. Downloads the audio file and optional attachment
+2. Downloads the audio file and optional attachments (if provided as a list)
 3. Processes audio with regular status updates at key milestones
 4. Identifies speakers, generates summary, creates Notion page
 5. Renames the Google Drive file with the generated title